Skip to main content

 You will be informed if additional time is needed to investigate your claim.

-If you are still not happy
+If you're still not happy with the service from DVA

 If, during or after the processing of a claim, you wish to complain about any aspect of DVA's service or the handling of your claim, you can write to the customer services manager at the link below.